 1. Our Story

 We as a family were so shocked to learn that our Dad had contracted this life-threatening infection.
-What made it even more shocking/saddening is that we were not made aware of it at that time that our Dad was in the hospital.
+What made it even more shocking/saddening is that we were not made aware of it at that time that our Dad was an inpatient in the hospital.
 This means we are again looking back and seeing signs that wouldn’t have made sense to us at that time (changes in our Dad’s condition/behaviour) but now as we know this, it making more sense.
 Dots are connecting up.

 2. Internet examples of Sepsis (Illustrative)